 At a time when the majority of our staff are working remotely, often with the additional distraction of family, children, or partners, establishing that foundation of trust has never been more important: or more challenging.

-So, why haven’t companies put more effort into ensuring they have a culture of trust?
+So, why haven’t companies put more effort into building types of corporate culture centered around trust?